extroblade/online-store/README.md

 # ONLINE-STORE
-PERN stack online-store from vc
+PERN stack online-store with admin panel

+you can add types, brands and devices